 “Stand up straight!”
 We have all heard this at some point in our lives.
-And while the intention of encouraging proper spinal alignment is good, our spines are actually not straight, nor should they ever be to properly balance us through day-to-day activity and to support our muscles and organs.
+And while the intention of encouraging proper spinal alignment is good, our spines are actually not straight.
 A properly developed spine is actually shaped like an elongated S. The first year of life and the movement experiences you provide your baby are key to the proper spinal development.

 The Primary Curve: C shape

-When your baby is first born, his/her spine will have a convex curve in the shape of the letter C. Your newborn does not yet have the muscle strength to hold up his head and needs to be carried carefully with his head and neck fully supported.
+When your baby is firstborn, his/her spine will have a convex curve in the shape of the letter C. Your newborn does not yet have the muscle strength to hold up his head.
+They need to be carried carefully with his head and neck fully supported.

 The Secondary Curve: Cervical

 The best way to encourage your baby’s cervical curve is to give her plenty of tummy time.
 Arching her neck against the pull of gravity will strengthen her neck muscles.
 But don’t forget your baby is a social creature who does not enjoy being without you for a long period of time.
-While a toy, mirror, or other object may provide a few minutes of entertainment in tummy time, after a while your baby will grow tired of being without you and likely show her dissatisfaction by fussing and crying so get down on the floor on your tummy facing her or lay on your side beside her, so she knows you are close by and ready to engage her.
+While a toy, mirror, or other objects may provide a few minutes of entertainment in tummy time, after a while your baby will grow tired of being without you.
+They likely show their dissatisfaction by fussing and crying, so get down on the floor on your tummy facing them!
+You can also lay on your side beside them, so they know you are close by and ready to engage them.

 Aim for a minimum of 30 minutes of tummy time daily.
 This can happen in 5-10 minute intervals throughout the day.